Update, Nov. 19, 2025: We added a title capitalizer tool to the online editor.

-Where blog posts and internal work communications are concerned you can usually get away with such sins, largely because those in the know tend not to point out the error of your ways.
+When it comes to blog posts and internal work communications, you can usually get away with such errors, largely because those who know the rules tend not to point them out.
 But wouldn't you rather know the truth?
-Wouldn't you rather be an ambassador of proper titling rather than a capitalization criminal?
-Well, today is your chance to repent for improper form, and learn which words should be capitalized in titles, once and for all!
+Wouldn't you rather be an ambassador of proper title capitalization than a capitalization criminal?
+Well, today is your chance to repent for improper form and learn which words should be capitalized in titles, once and for all!

 What to Capitalize in a Title

-The cool thing about learning what should and shouldn't be capitalized is that each category contains three core rules.
+The good thing about learning what should and shouldn't be capitalized is that each category contains three core rules.

 Rule 1: